Auction-Based Regulation for Artificial Intelligence: Repeating Circa Auctions

 Taking the derivative and setting it equal to zero yields,

 As agents bid in proportion to their valuation, we solve the first-order conditions at $b_i = v_i^p$,

-Note, at this point in the proof the bidding function calculation is now equivalent to the calculations found in Lemma 1.
+Note, at this point in the proof the bidding function calculation is now equivalent to the calculations found in Theorem \ref{thm:general-bidding-strategy}.
 We can thus follow the same steps to reveal our optimal bidding function,

-which is equivalent to the optimal bidding function derived in Lemma 1.
+which is equivalent to the optimal bidding function derived in Theorem \ref{thm:general-bidding-strategy}.

 As the optimal bidding function is equivalent, calculations for the Nash Bidding Equilibrium are also equivalent to those found in Corollary \ref{cor:uniform-valuations} and Corollary \ref{cor:beta-valuations}.
-The optimal bid and utility participating in \textsc{Sira} \eqref{eq:all-pay-auction} under the assumptions of Corollary \ref{cor:uniform-valuations} will thus be,
+The optimal bid and utility participating in \textsc{Circa} Equation~\ref{eq:all-pay-auction} under the assumptions of Corollary \ref{cor:uniform-valuations} will thus be,